-What Are Skin Symptoms Experienced With Psoriatic Arthritis?
+Skin Symptoms Associated With Psoriatic Arthritis

 How is psoriasis diagnosed?

-How is psoriasis treated?
+How are psoriasis plaques treated?

 PsA and psoriasis are persistent, long-lasting conditions.
 While there is no cure, there are treatment options that can help manage symptoms.1

 Treatment for psoriasis plaques depends on how severe they are and how much of the skin is affected.
 A person’s quality of life is also taken into account.
 Studies show that those who have psoriasis plaques in addition to their PsA tend to have a more severe case of PsA.3,6

 A comprehensive approach is key in treating symptoms and improving quality of life.
 Treatment options include:1,7-10

 - Topical treatments – These are often the first line of treatment.
 They are applied directly to the skin.
 They help slow skin cell production and reduce inflammation.
 Examples include topical steroids and over-the-counter topical medicines.

 - Phototherapy – This therapy exposes the skin to ultraviolet light.
 It is typically done at a doctor’s office where a person can be monitored.